NinPasMin/Pear/README.md

 - Data loading and inspection.
 - Handling missing values.
 - Data cleaning and formatting.
+- Creating additional columns (calculations)

 ### Data Analysis

 Data analysis involved exploring HR data in order to answer key questions, such as:
 - Does company hire more men or women?
 - Do the women have an equal representation in every department and every position in the company?
-- What is the age of the company's employees?
+- What is the age group of the company's employees?
 What is the age trend while hiring new employees?
 - Is there any pay gap between men and women?
 Which departments offer the highest/lower salaries?

 ### Results

 The analysis result as summarized as follows:

-The company began hiring women in 1987, yet there remains a significant underrepresentation of female employees, who make up only 19% of the total workforce as we see in 2002.
-Certain departments, such as Quality Management, Sales, and Human Resources, as well as positions like Manager and Technique Leader, have no female employees at all.
+The company began hiring women in 1987, yet there remains a significant underrepresentation of female employees, who make up only 19% of the total workforce.
+Certain departments, such as Quality Management, Sales and Human Resources, as well as the positions like Manager and Technique Leader have no female representation at all.

 The active employees are between 26 - 50 years old (men) and 32 - 48 years old (women), the trend shows the company tends to hire older employees, but more information is needed to assess whether there is a balance between hiring experienced (older) and younger employees.

-Teh salary growth of men suprapasses that of women in some cases and certain departments show a disparity in average salaries between genders (e.g. Development).
+The salary growth of men suprapasses that of women in some cases and certain departments show a disparity in average salaries between genders (e.g. Development).
 Currently both men and women receive the highest salaries in the Marketing department, while the lowest salaries are observed in HR department.

 ### Recommendation